fermyon/developer/content/spin/designing-spin-apps.md

 ## Built With Spin

 Spin can be used to build many different types of applications.
-The following, is a list of blog articles that show how different applications are built with Spin.
+The following blog articles show how different applications are built with Spin:

 [How I Built a Like Button for My Blog with Spin](https://www.fermyon.com/blog/how-i-built-a-like-button-for-my-blog-with-spin)